List of meetings between the pope and the president of the United States: First ladies meeting the pope

 Jacqueline Kennedy was the first First Lady of the United States to meet with a pope independent of her husband, the president.
 On March 11, 1962, she met with Pope John XXIII at the Vatican while en route to India and Pakistan.

 Nancy Reagan met Pope John Paul II at the Vatican on May 4, 1985 while President Ronald Reagan was attending the 11th G7 summit in Bonn, West Germany.
 Mrs. Reagan met the pontiff again on September 16, 1987 in Los Angeles during his ten-day visit to the United States.

 Laura Bush and her daughter Barbara Bush met Pope Benedict XVI at the Vatican on February 9, 2006.
 The First Lady was en route to the 2006 Winter Olympics in Turin.

 Former presidents meeting the pope

 After leaving office, former Presidents Martin Van Buren and Millard Fillmore met separately with Pope Pius IX in Rome in 1855.
 Pius IX also met Franklin Pierce in November 1857.
 In 1878, Ulysses S. Grant met Pope Leo XIII in the Vatican as part of his post-presidential world tour.

 In April 1910, Theodore Roosevelt sought an audience with Pope Pius X. The Pope agreed to see him, provided Roosevelt would not call on some Methodist missionaries in Rome.
 Roosevelt had no intention of meeting the missionaries, but he declined to submit to Pius X's conditions and the interview did not take place.
 Theodore Roosevelt called the entire papal episode, "An elegant row."

+In July 2023, Bill Clinton visited Pope Francis at Casa di Santa Marta in Vatican City.
+They had a private meeting to talk about peace.

+Vice presidents meeting the pope

+Sitting vice president J. D. Vance, a Catholic convert, visited Pope Francis in the Vatican during Holy Week in April 2025.
+Francis, who had been in poor health, died the next morning.
+Later, Vance briefly met Francis' successor, Pope Leo XIV, during the latter's inauguration the following May.